-Poor affordability remains a main source of vulnerability for Canada's housing market despite some improvement since last fall.
-RBC's aggregate housing affordability measure fell (slightly) for three consecutive quarters to 51.3% in Q2 2019.
+Source: RBC Economics, RPS, Statistics Canada, Bank of Canada, Royal LePage Poor affordability remains a main source of vulnerability for Canada's housing market despite some improvement since the fall of 2018.
+RBC's aggregate housing affordability measure fell modestly for four consecutive quarters to 50.7% in Q3 2019.
 This historically high level still suggests the presence of significantly greater-than-average market stress for buyers in Canada.
-Affordability pressure is concentrated in Vancouver and Toronto where prices continue to be very high despite recently coming off their peaks.
-The situation is not alarming in other markets.
-Source: RBC Economics Research, Brookfield RPS, Statistics Canada, Bank of Canada, Royal LePage Existing home market balance
+Affordability pressure is concentrated in Vancouver and Toronto where prices continue to be very high despite coming off their peaks in the past couple of years.
+The situation is not alarming in other

+Existing home market balance

-Demand-supply conditions are somewhat tight overall.
+Demand-supply conditions are tight overall.
 The odds of an imminent nation-wide price collapse are very low.
-The sales-to-new listings ratio has recently risen to a level consistent with a seller's market, implying growing upward pressure on prices.
-The market is no longer weighed down by the policy changes made in the last two to three years.
-The decline in mortgage rates this year has contributed to the pick-up in activity.
+The sales-to-new listings ratio has recently risen to a level consistent with a seller's market, implying growing upward price pressure.
+Homebuyer demand is no longer being restrained by policy changes made in the last two to three years.
+Housing demand, in fact, is growing rapidly-fueled by strong population growth, solid labour markets and low interest rates.
+The biggest issue in several markets is a lack of supply.